The human and economic toll of COVID-19 can only be halted by science.

 Support research into the pathogenesis and transmission of the coronavirus family, including COVID-19.
 Los Angeles is the frontline of community transmission.
 Scientists and medical and public-health professionals have been preparing for such a pandemic and are working together creatively to tackle this novel pathogen, learn from it, beat it, and prevent new outbreaks in Los Angeles and around the world.

 We are gathering volunteers to register for an observational study.
-This is a prospective observational registry is for recovered patients who are no longer symptomatic, and intended to serve as a pool of individuals that can participate in studies associated with serological testing, characterization of immunity and immune response, vaccine development, and convalescent plasma donors.
+This prospective observational registry is for recovered patients who are no longer symptomatic and is intended to serve as a pool of individuals that can participate in studies associated with serological testing, characterization of immunity and immune response, vaccine development, and convalescent plasma donors.

 UCLA has several unique advantages in this moment: our scale, our geography, the success of social distancing in our city thus far and our integrated campus.

 As the No. 1 health system in California and No. 6 in the nation, UCLA Health has the expertise, scale and reach to make data-informed insights about COVID quickly and accurately.
 The entire UC system’s COVID positive patient data set is available to UCLA researchers.
 Our scale and scope enable extraordinary breadth of impact.

 As the only public academic medical center in Los Angeles, we have an opportunity to design and implement solutions for equitable health care access during a pandemic.
 As part of one of the most diverse cities in the nation, the solutions we develop here—based on our heterogeneous data sets—have the potential to be applied globally.

 We have the capacity to work across the scientific and clinical spectrum on solving the COVID crisis.
 The unwavering strength and toughness of all Angelenos acting together will help us get through this.

 Every expert is here, in one place, from infectious disease specialists to engineers to ICU nurses to geneticists.
 This collaboration and connection across disciplines is the rocket fuel behind our innovation and impact.